 In Vancouver, let’s face it: the weather person is not always right and the forecast can change daily, if not hourly.
 This isn’t too bad when you’re stuck in the office all day, but when someone is removing and replacing your roof it can be a major problem.
 If the prettiest of days turns into a rain storm, what will the roofing company do to protect the interior of your home?
 Make sure your roofer has a plan for this.

 Your roofer shouldn’t strip more of your roof than necessary each day.
-Making sure your home is protected from nature’s elements.
-If there are any open areas remaining in the event of an emergency, the roofing crew should tarp them before leaving.
+It is their responsibility to make sure your home is protected from the elements at all times.
+If there are any open areas remaining in the event of an emergency, the roofing crew must tarp them before leaving.
 They also need to clean any stripped shingles and check the lawn and garden for nails and other hazardous items.